df-project/downfall/plugins/EZLaTeX/README.md

-# EZ LaTeX plugin for DownFall
+# EZLaTeX plugin for DownFall

 This plugin allows you to write notes using a special notation and generate LaTeX code for you.